tylertufano/SubPaperFlux/README.md

 If any fields are left blank the UI falls back to safe defaults so visitors always see a friendly welcome and sign-in button.

 Quickstart
-- mkdir `config/`; copy and rename the templates above into `config/`.
+- Copy one of the `templates/env.<profile>.example` files to `env/dev.env` (or similar) and customize values such as the OIDC issuer, API base URL, and feature flags.
-- Edit IDs in `yourfeed.ini` to match keys in your JSON files and upload them through the UI or API.
+- Export `CREDENTIALS_ENC_KEY` (32-byte base64 urlsafe string) and run database migrations via `alembic upgrade head` (or `docker compose run migrate`).
 - Start the API (`uvicorn app.main:app --reload --port 8000`) and worker (`python -m app.worker`) or launch the Compose stack (`docker compose -f templates/docker-compose.example.yml up`).
-- Use `/v1/site-configs`, `/v1/credentials`, and `/v1/feeds` (or the web UI) to register the configuration data backed by those files.
+- Create credentials, site configurations, and feeds through the API or UI (`/v1/credentials`, `/v1/site-configs`, `/v1/feeds`).
-- Trigger logins, RSS ingestion, and Instapaper publishing either ad hoc via `/v1/jobs` or on a schedule via `/v1/job-schedules`.
+- Schedule logins, RSS ingestion, and Instapaper publishing via `/v1/job-schedules` or trigger jobs on demand through `/v1/jobs`.

 ## Testing